hasebems/Loopian_Rust/doc/manual_en.md

 - composition: Chord/Scale information that modifies sounds when applied to phrases
 - loop: Loopian basically repeats phrase/composition.
 This is the unit of repetition.
 - part: Four independent Loop playbacks are possible for phrase/composition.
 A set of phrase and composition is called a part.
+- note value: The length of a note
+- reference note value: If you specify a note value once, subsequent notes will inherit that value until another is specified.
+This is called the reference note value.

 <img src="./image/design_part.png" width="80%">